Can There Be Other Issues in Addition to ADHD?

 I want to be very clear that coaching alone is often not enough to help you manage your ADHD and any other diagnosed condition(s).
 I will always encourage clients to seek professional help if I feel it is in their best interest.
 Consulting a licensed professional for guidance is never a bad idea.
 Coaching can be a valuable tool for clients to use with their professionals.
 It can help you find tools that you use while the professional treats the medical and psychological conditions.

-Here are a few of the more common challenges we ADHDers face.
+Here are a few of the more common co-occurring conditions.
 This is by no means a complete list and should not be taken as one.

 Anxiety: Anxiety can make it harder for ADHDers to focus and manage daily tasks.

-Substance Abuse: There is a higher risk of substance abuse disorders as ADHDers try to self-medicate to help themselves adapt to society’s norms.
+Substance Abuse: There is a higher risk of substance abuse disorders in ADHDers.

-Autism Spectrum Disorder, Bipolar Disorder*, Digestive Issues, Eating Disorders
+Autism Spectrum Disorder, Bipolar Disorder*, Digestive Issues, Eating Disorders, OCD

 If you have any questions or want to talk in a safe place where you will be heard and not judged, please contact me.